 - Skip the line Eiffel Tower and Seine River cruise – it costs €45 so it is extremely budget friendly.
 You get access to the second floor, and if you want to the summit as an add on.

 - Eiffel Tower and Seine champagne cruise – this sunset tour costs €102 so it is more expensive than the rest, but you get to sip champagne throughout, and since it’s at sunset you really enjoy the best light.

 Way N. 5: Take a guided tour of Paris

 Perfect for: Those who have very little time to visit Paris.

-Advantages: You get to visit Paris’ most famous attractions, including the Eiffel Tower, in one day, without having to worry about making separate reservations for each of them.
+Advantages: You get to visit Paris’ most famous attractions, including the Eiffel Tower and Louvre Museum, in one day, without having to worry about making separate reservations for each of them.

 Disadvantages: The tour can be a bit rushed and it may be more expensive than you’d wish.

 If you have limited time in Paris but still want to make the most of your time there, opting for a guided tour of the city may be a good idea.
 Tours generally go to all the most famous attractions, and include skip the line Eiffel Tower tickets.
 They generally have a guide (some just an audio-guide) and can be more or less budget friendly.